 Christmas in St. Anton am Arlberg

-If you’re looking to combine some time on the slopes with some Austrian Christmas traditions, one of the best Christmas holiday destinations is St. Anton am Arlberg.
+If you’re looking to experience Christmas in the Austrian Alps in a charming Austrian Christmas village, one of the best destinations is St. Anton am Arlberg.

 Besides plenty of skiing, snowboarding, and snowshoeing activities - there are 305 kilometres of marked ski runs - Advent Magic in the Park brings Christmas cheer to the slopes at St. Anton.